Angela Morley: Pre-transition work

 In 1961, Morley provided the orchestral accompaniments for a selection of choral arrangements made by Norman Luboff for an RCA album that was recorded in London's Walthamstow Town Hall.
 The New Symphony Orchestra (an ad hoc recording ensemble, not to be confused with the earlier New Symphony Orchestra (London) or the Bulgarian New Symphony Orchestra (Sofia)), was conducted by Leopold Stokowski, and the professional British choir, namely the Ambrosian Singers as rehearsed by Luboff, performed such favourites as "Deep River", Handel's "Largo", Bach's "Jesu, Joy of Man's Desiring", Rachmaninoff's "Vocalise", under the album's title Inspiration (also later reissued on a BMG Classics CD).
 In 1962, she arranged and conducted the RCA Red Seal debut album Romantic Italian Songs for Italian-born tenor Sergio Franchi, and later did the arrangements and conducting for Franchi's 1963 RCA album, Women in My Life.

 Some of her other notable works in the years before transitioning include the composition and arrangement for the films The Looking Glass War, released in 1970, and When Eight Bells Toll, released in 1971.
-She stepped back from the music and film industry between 1970 and 1972 in order privately to undergo gender transition.
+She stepped back from the music and film industry between 1970 and 1972 in order to privately undergo gender transition.
 During this time, Morley studied clarinet chamber music at the Watford School of Music for eighteen months.

 After transitioning to living publicly as a woman in 1972, Morley continued to work in music, now using the name Angela Morley professionally.
 Due to worries about how she would be received publicly as a transgender woman, she declined opportunities to appear on television, such as on The Last Goon Show of All in 1972, though she continued to work with many of her previous colleagues.
 Because of the scrutiny she might face, she had to be persuaded by Franz to continue conducting.
 One of her first projects upon her return to public life was as an orchestrator on Jesus Christ Superstar.
 She then orchestrated, arranged, and aided in the composition of the music for the final musical film collaboration of Lerner and Loewe, The Little Prince, released in 1974.
 Her contribution to the film was nominated for the Academy Award for Best Original Music, Scoring Original Song Score and/or Adaptation and she travelled to California for the award ceremony.